HenryC-3/strapi-ts-with_ts_interface_generator-demo/README.md

 ## Info

-This is strapi project with Typescript interface generator for Strapi 4 models.
+This is a [Strapi](https://strapi.io/) project with Typescript interface generator for Strapi 4 models.

 This project is genrated by following comands